 - If you’re self‐employed, then you’ll need to submit your business permit, registration, and company ITR.

 - Flight reservations.
 As described, it isn’t a good idea to buy airline tickets until your visa application has been approved.
 Confirmed flight reservations aren’t required so what you can do is get a pencil booking.
 A pencil booking is basically a temporary flight reservation used for visa application purposes (pictured below).
 Approved or denied, there’s no obligation to purchase the ticket.
 You can get pencil bookings through a travel agency.
 I went with Gazelle Travel and Tours and paid PHP 1,590 for a rush booking.
-Check out The Poor Traveler for more information and to make a flight booking request to Gazelle Travel and Tours.
-Just fill out the form at the bottom of that page.

 - Confirmed hotel reservations.
 You can get hotel reservations through a booking website like Booking.com or Agoda.
 That’s what I do.
 Most of the listings on both sites allow you to cancel the reservation without any penalties.
 Just make sure that the listings you book do allow free cancellation because some don’t.